 Increase your range of motion as you get stronger until you are able to come all the way to the floor without losing form.
 Do as many full reps as you can, then drop to your knees and do more reps to failure.

 DO: Actively press away from the ground with your hands

 And, spread your shoulder blades apart at the top of the move as you would in plank.
 This prevents your scapulae from sliding inward and engages your back and shoulder muscles for better strength and stability.

 DO: Move as a single, solid unit.

-DO move as a single, solid unit, lowering with a stiff and stable body all the way down then pressing back up the same way.
+Lowering with a stiff and stable body all the way down then pressing back up the same way is important.
 The quieter and steadier your body during the move, the more you can focus on utilizing your chest and triceps to do the work.

 DON’T: Drop your belly or hips.